Towards Label-free Scene Understanding by Vision Foundation Models: Methodology

 As illustrated in Fig.~\ref{fig:framework}, we introduce a novel Cross-modality Noisy Supervision (CNS) method that combines CLIP and SAM foundation models to concurrently train 2D and 3D networks for label-free scene understanding.
 Our approach involves pseudo-labelling the 2D images and 3D points using CLIP.
 To address the noise in pseudo-labelling, we employ SAM's masks to refine the pseudo-labels.
 To further mitigate error propagation and prevent overfitting to noisy labels, we propose a prediction consistency regularization mechanism.
 This mechanism randomly switches refined pseudo-labels from different modalities to co-train the 2D and 3D networks.
 Additionally, we consistently regularize the network's latent space using SAM's robust feature, which aids in generating more accurate predictions.
 In the following sections, we provide a comprehensive overview of our method, along with detailed explanations and insights.

-\paragraph{Pixel-point Calibration.} As vision foundation models are pre-trained on 2D images, our first concern is the domain gap between 2D images and the 3D point clouds.
-Specifically, we calibrate the multi-view images with the corresponding point cloud via the calibration matrix.
-Therefore, we obtain the dense pixel-point correspondence $\{c_i, s_i, x_i, p_i\}_{i=1}^{N}$, where $c_i$, $s_i$ and $x_i$ indicates the $i$-th paired image pixel feature by CLIP, SAM, and 2D network, respectively. $p_i$ is the $i$-th paired point feature by the 3D network $\mathcal{F}_{3D}$ and $N$ is the number of pairs.
+\paragraph{Pixel-point Projection.} Since vision foundation models are pre-trained on 2D images, we transfer knowledge from 2D images to 3D point clouds via pixel-point correspondences.
+Note that the dataset already provides the camera poses, so we obtain the pixel-point correspondence $\{c_i, s_i, x_i, p_i\}_{i=1}^{N}$ via simple projection, where $c_i$, $s_i$ and $x_i$ indicates the $i$-th paired image pixel feature by CLIP, SAM, and 2D network, respectively. $p_i$ is the $i$-th paired point feature by the 3D network $\mathcal{F}_{3D}$ and $N$ is the number of pairs.

 \paragraph{Pseudo-labeling by CLIP.} We follow the pioneer methods, MaskCLIP and CLIP2Scene, that adopt CLIP to dense pseudo-label the 2D image pixels and transfer these labels to 3D points.
 Specifically, given the calibrated pixel-point features $\{c_i, s_i, x_i, p_i\}_{i=1}^{N}$, we pseudo-label the pixel $c_i$ as follows: